Program Description

 'A' Letter Grade = 4.00 Grade Points Earned | 90 - 100 Numeric Average Range |

-Clinical performance is evaluated by preceptor evaluations of anesthesiologist assistant students on a scale from 1 to 5 (exceptional) that are averaged and calculated into the letter grade as seen below for the following courses: ANES 6102, 6303, 6803, 6101, 6102, and 6103 (Clinical Anesthesia Experience I – VI).
+Clinical performance is evaluated by preceptor evaluations of anesthesiologist assistant students on a scale from 1 to 5 (exceptional) that are averaged and calculated into the letter grade as seen below for the following courses: Introduction to Clinical Anesthesia Experience, Clinical Anesthesia Experience I, II, III, IV, V, and VI.

-These courses will follow the letter grades (A, B+, B, C+, C, D, and F) as indicated below:
+These courses will follow the letter grades (A, B, C, and F) as indicated below.

 Grading Type | Grading Component |